ml-opt/dnn_opt/README.md

 We feel that the best way of introduce our library features is by showing some examples.
 Please take a look at the following subsections.
 Additionally, feel free to take a look at our examples folder.

-## Optimize Sphere function with PSO
+## Optimize sphere function with PSO

-In addition, please take a look to the following simple example of how to use the library.

-In `using namespace dnn_opt::core` you are specifing to use a sequential implementation, for example, if you have an NVidia GPU the only thing you need to do to use it is to change the namespace to `using namespace dnn_opt::cuda`.
+The following example is about optimizing a sphere function by using PSO meta-heuristic.
+Please take a look at the line starting with `using namespace dnn_opt::core`.
+There we are specifing to use a sequential implementation.
+If you have an NVIDIA GPU you can use it by changing the namespace to `using namespace dnn_opt::cuda`.
 If you have a multi-core CPU then use `using namespace dnn_opt::mcpu` and that is all.

 ````c++